Real Estate in Prague

 If you have not spent a lot of time in Prague, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Prague can be a great investment, as the city is known for its vibrant culture and beautiful architecture.
 However, it is important to consider the cost of living in Prague, as well as the cost of purchasing a home.
 Renting a home in Prague can be a great option for those who are looking for a more flexible living situation, as it allows for more freedom to move around and explore the city.
-Ultimately, the decision to buy or rent a home in Prague should be based on individual needs and preferences," remarked one foreigner who made the move to Prague.
+Ultimately, the decision to buy or rent a home in Prague should be based on individual needs and preferences," said one expat who made the move to Prague.

 What do I need to know when buying property in Prague?